jonkanderson/LuaObjects2017/README.md

 - libSources -- Examples for generating C bindings.
 - mods -- Contains a few modules.
 - templates -- Some example patterns for using the system.
 (See its `README.md`.)
 - tests -- Test code for modules.
-(Very basic for TDD ... does not use LuaUnit.)
+(Very basic TDD ... does not use LuaUnit.)

 ## Disclaimer

 Admittedly, this system is a one-person project.
 I have used it as the basis for many small projects in the past few years, but it has not been used in any collaborative project.
-Also, I would not consider the code especially great examples of Lua code.
-Rather, it implements a particular OOP style using select features of Lua.
+It implements a particular OOP style using select features of Lua.
+The open style allows access and modification to all parts of a system.
+This openness is much more manageable than it may seem on the surface.
+A globally accessed class set is common for Smalltalk systems.
+Each module in my Lua system is analogous to a *change set* in the Smalltalk world.

 Jon Anderson (jonkanderson@gmail.com)